Data protection of employees in connection with service PCs

 In a ruling dated February 7, 2020, the Cologne Regional Labor Court decided that an employer can terminate without notice an employee who uses his company laptop excessively for private purposes during working hours, contrary to a prior agreement (case number 4 Sa 329/19).
 The case in question involved several months in which the employee used the company laptop on several days in a row and for several hours each time for private Internet research, private e-mail traffic and other activities outside of his employment relationship.

-From a purely practical point of view, it is of course understandable that such far-reaching work time fraud constitutes a special reason as required for termination without notice.
-However, the question also arose in the trial whether the employer is allowed to view the employee's browser and email history and use it as evidence in court.
+From a purely practical point of view, it is of course understandable that such far-reaching working time fraud constitutes a special reason, as required for termination without notice.
+However, the trial also raised the question of whether the Employer the employee's browser and email history and use it as evidence in court.

 Procedural prohibitions on the use of evidence?